pantheon-systems/documentation/source/_docs/wp-cli.md

 Feeling comfortable with WP-CLI?
 Here are a [few of many commands](https://developer.wordpress.org/cli/commands/) you may find helpful in your journeys:

-* `wp search-replace` - Search for and replace specific strings in the database (e.g. to correct references to platform domains /docs/database-workflow/#troubleshooting).
-Use `--dry-run` to perform a test run of the operation, and see how it will affect your database ([docs](https://developer.wordpress.org/cli/commands/search-replace/)).
+* `wp search-replace` - Search for and replace specific strings in the database.
+Commonly used to correct references to [platform domains](/docs/database-workflow/#troubleshooting).
+Use `--dry-run` to perform a test run of the operation, and see how it will affect your database ([developer docs](https://developer.wordpress.org/cli/commands/search-replace/){.external}).
 * `wp media regenerate` - Regenerate image thumbnails for one or more attachments ([docs](https://developer.wordpress.org/cli/commands/media/regenerate/)).
 * `wp rewrite flush` - Flush rewrite rules to ensure newly registered rules are stored in the database ([docs](https://developer.wordpress.org/cli/commands/rewrite/flush/)).